 Assessment and instruction are planned in relation to the curriculum for all students, applying principles of Universal Design for Learning and Differentiated Instruction.
 Educators contribute to positive mental health and academic success for all students.
-An Educator observes, monitors student progress, and notes which student may be experiencing difficulty (early identification) and provide ongoing daily support to students who struggle with problems in this area.
+An educator observes, monitors student progress, and notes which students may be experiencing difficulty (early identification) and provides ongoing daily support to students who struggle with problems in identified areas.
 At this tier, Student Services resources are focused on supporting classroom teachers and school teams to support students in the classroom using universal practices, interventions or processes that are beneficial to all students.